sevvalserbes/cinema/README.md

 - [ ] I could've added pagination.
 (Bonus: I could've used the Pagination library)
 - [ ] ~I could've added a Watchlist button~ and ~a Watchlist tab on the BottomNavigationView~ so that users can display the items they added to their Watchlist.
 - [ ] I should've preserved UI state.
 - [ ] I would've written more unit tests covering the ViewModels and UseCases.
-But I don't have experience with writing unit tests when asynchronous task are involved.